DeepSourceCorp/good-first-issue/README.md

 $ cp data/tags.sample.json data/tags.json
 ```

+3. Install Bun if you haven't already.
+You can find installation instructions at [bun.sh](https://bun.sh/docs/installation).

-3. Build the front-end app and start the development server.
+4. Build the front-end app and start the development server.

 ```bash
 $ bun install # install the dependencies